SpoofTrackBench: Interpretable AI for Spoof-Aware UAV Tracking and Benchmarking: Benchmark Design

 \section{Benchmark Design}

-SpoofTrackBench is designed to support reproducible, spoof-aware benchmarking of radar tracking architectures under modular and adversarial conditions.
-The benchmark is structured into distinct components spanning data ingestion, spoof injection, tracker evaluation, and interpretability-driven logging \cite{kim2019graph,suman2021artificial,xiang2015learning}.
+SpoofTrackBench demonstrated in Fig. \ref{schematic} is designed to support reproducible, spoof-aware benchmarking of radar tracking architectures under modular and adversarial conditions.
+The benchmark is structured into distinct components spanning data ingestion, spoof injection, tracker evaluation, and interpretability-driven logging \cite{xiang2015learning}.